Brewers Fayre: Disposals, closures and re-branding

-A small number of stand-alone Brewers Fayre sites were retained where there was land on which a Premier Inn could be built, such as The Three Bells near Lymington and The Craigside Inn in Llandudno.
-In 2008, Whitbread sold a further 44 Brewers Fayre & Beefeater sites to Mitchells and Butlers, where planning permission for a Premier Inn was not possible (such as The Lauriston Farm in Edinburgh) in exchange for 21 Express by Holiday Inn hotels, which were converted to Premier Inn.
+A number of stand-alone Brewers Fayre locations were kept as they featured enough land to build a Premier Inn, like The Three Bells near Lymington and The Craigside Inn in Llandudno.
+In July 2008, Whitbread sold 44 more Brewers Fayre & Beefeater sites to Mitchells and Butlers as they could not obtain planning permission for a Premier Inn (like The Lauriston Farm in Edinburgh).
+In exchange, they were sold 21 Express by Holiday Inn hotels, which were then converted into Premier Inns.

+In 2023, Whitbread announced that it was looking to sell around 250 of its 400 Beefeater and Brewers Fayre sites, due to losses and poor sales.
+Initially, it was thought all sites might have been put up for sale.
+Greene King and other competitors are looking to acquire these sites.

+On 24 March 2024, Whitbread announced it has drafted in advisors Christie & Co to sell between 30 and 50 of its poorest-performing Beefeater and Brewers Fayre outlets to market rivals, such as Mitchells and Butlers and Greene King, most of which were situated next-door to Premier Inn hotels.
+Sources added a further 100 of these pubs and restaurants are expected to be converted into extra hotel rooms for Premier Inn locations.
+126 under-performing Beefeater, Brewers Fayre, and Table Tables will be put up for sale, leaving the brand with 196 "better-performing" branded restaurants.

+The closure process began in July 2024, starting with the de-branding of Beefeater and Brewers Fayre pubs that had Premier Inns attached.
+These pubs were subsequently restricted to serving only hotel guests.

 Other brands

 Brewers Fayre Local

-A small number of sites were renamed Brewers Fayre Local.
-These pubs originally had a different menu but on the inside were designed more or less like a Table Table restaurant.
+A small number of sites were renamed Brewers Fayre Local in 2006.
+These pubs originally had a different menu, but on the inside were designed more or less like a Table Table restaurant.
 The spin-off brand did not appear to work as planned, and they are now just known as Brewers Fayre and have the same menu.